Nanticoke Lenape Land Acknowledgement

 Philadelphia & Fairmount Park

 The City of Philadelphia is rich in history, culture, and green space.
 Philadelphia hosts the largest maintained city park in the country (over 10,000 acres).
 The Philadelphia Outward Bound School is located in East Fairmount Park, which serves as a convenient base camp and starting location to all of our wilderness, urban, and circuit expeditions.
-All of our one-day programs are located either at the Aerial Teams Challenge course at The Discovery Center or at our Wissahickon Valley Park High Ropes Course.
+All of our one-day programs are located either at the James McLane Family Challenge Course at The Discovery Center or at our Wissahickon Valley Park High Ropes Course.

 Delaware Water Gap National Recreation Area, PA/NJ